Zero-Tang/NoirVisor/doc/rust.md

 A new branch called `rust-dev` has already been created to [refactor NoirVisor in Rust](https://github.com/Zero-Tang/NoirVisor/tree/rust-dev).
 It will be merged into the `master` branch after all existing core features (system subversion and customizable virtual machines) are implemented in Rust.
 Once merged, the retired C codes will be moved to the archive branch.

 ## Code Architecture
-Not all codes are going be remastered with the Rust Programming Language, in that it involves too many works to get started with Rust.
-This will also drastically slow down the performance of rust-analyzer plugin in VSCode.
+All C codes are going be remastered with the Rust Programming Language.

-Codes that will be remastered with Rust:
-- Hypervisor Abstract Layer
-- Intel VT-x Core
-- AMD-V Core
-- Customizable VM Core
-- Basic Development Kits
-- UEFI Runtime Driver and Loader

-Codes that will still be written in C:
-- Windows Driver
-- Cross-Platform Abstract Layer

-System Assembly codes will still be retained due to MASM's special syntax for stack-unwinding (i.e.: `.allocstack`, `.pushframe` and `.pushreg` directives).
+System Assembly codes will be remastered with LLVM's module-level inline assembler as they support Microsoft's stack-unwinding directives. \
 Trivial assembly codes will be remastered with Rust inline assembly.

 Rust codes will be managed with the Cargo package manager.
-They will be compiled into static library (`nvcore.lib` or `libnvcore.a`) and linked via linker.
+They will be compiled into static library and linked via linker.
 In other words, we will be calling the `cargo` command from the compiling script.

 NoirVisor uses Rust 2024 standard.